-That meeting's circumstances are “as close as you can get to a smoking gun” on whether the Trump campaign colluded with Russia, said Jeffrey Jacobovitz, a white-collar lawyer who represented officials in the Clinton White House.
+That meeting's circumstances are “as close as you can get to a smoking gun” on whether the Trump campaign colluded with Russia, Jacobovitz and other legal experts said at the time.

 3. He's got lots of ties to Russia.
 A Russian aluminum magnate.
 A pro-Russian former Ukrainian president.
 A Republican congressman who advocates for close ties between the United States and Russia.
 A business associate from his time in Ukraine who once served in the Russian army and had dinner with Manafort during the campaign.

 Of all the Trump campaign officials, Manafort has the most known connections to Russia.
 Before he joined Trump's campaign, he was a political consultant in Ukraine, where he helped elect a president backed by Russia.
 (That president was toppled four years later and fled to safety in Russia.)
 The Post reported in June that Manafort's consulting firm received $17 million over two years from that president's political party, the Party of Regions.